Valerie Montgomery Rice, MD Starts as MSM's First Female President with a Goal of $1.5 Million in Scholarships

 About Dr. Valerie Montgomery Rice

-Dr. Montgomery Rice is the sixth president of Morehouse School of Medicine (MSM) and the first woman to lead the free-standing medical institution.
-In addition to president, she will also retain the deanship.
-Dr. Montgomery Rice is a renowned infertility specialist and researcher, and most recently served as dean and executive vice president of MSM, where she served since 2011.
+Dr. Montgomery Rice is the President and CEO of Morehouse School of Medicine (MSM) and the first woman to lead the free-standing medical institution.
+She is a renowned infertility specialist and researcher, and most recently served as dean and executive vice president of MSM, where she served since 2011.
 In this role, she led MSM’s widespread academic and clinical programs in health sciences and led its strategic planning initiatives for patient care, research and community engagement.

 Dr. Montgomery Rice is the founder and former director of the Center for Women’s Health Research at Meharry Medical College in Nashville, Tenn., where she also served as dean of the School of Medicine and senior vice president of health affairs.
 The Center for Women’s Health Research is one of the nation’s first research centers devoted to studying diseases that disproportionately impact women of color.
 Prior to joining Meharry Medical College, Dr. Montgomery Rice held numerous administrative and faculty appointments at the University of Kansas School of Medicine.